A Complete Shore Station

 Marking areas where navigation conditions change frequently, including; overhead clearance, ice, tidal levels, weather, etc

-Marking both visible and invisible hazards, including; cables, pipes, underwater equipment, bridges, marina/piers, reefs or shellfish beds
+Marking both visible and invisible hazards, including; cables, pipes, underwater equipment, bridges, offshore platforms, jackup rigs, marina/piers, wrecks, reefs or shellfish beds

 Marking moving hazards such as sand bars to regularly provide changes in location and provide alert warnings

 Create temporary cordons around events such as repairs, yacht races and swim courses or other exclusion areas such as hazardous spills, marine protected areas, etc

 * Information displayed on board depends on type of equipment and/or navigation software being used.

 AIS is used by most ocean going vessels and is becoming commonplace on light commercial and recreational marine vessels.

 In 2009 The International Maritime Organization (an agency of the United Nations) mandated that all ships on international voyages must be fitted with an Electronic Chart Display and Information System (ECDIS).
 Compliance timing varied by size of vessel, with the final window closing in July 2018 for cargo vessels between 10,000 and 20,000 Gross Tonnes.
 Many local marine authorities are extending this requirement to light commercial and recreational vessels (eg. US Coast Guard requirement for AIS on smaller commercial and fishing vessels).

 An ECDIS integrates GPS, radar, AIS and other navigational sensors with electronic navigational charts.

 What about vessels that aren’t ECDIS-ready and therefore don’t have AIS?
 Within a short period, all large vessels capable of damaging cables, pipelines, will be AIS enabled.
 Why wait when you could be preventing incidents by the majority of vessels now?